MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-sql-ha.md

 ms.lastreviewed: 06/04/2019
 ---

-# Deploy a SQL 2016 availability group to Azure and Azure Stack
+# Tutorial: Deploy a SQL 2016 availability group to Azure and Azure Stack

 This article will step you through an automated deployment of a basic highly available (HA) SQL Server 2016 Enterprise cluster with an asynchronous disaster recovery (DR) site across two Azure Stack environments.
 To learn more about SQL Server 2016 and high availability,